How do I become a professional dancer?

 And it begs an obvious question: how do you turn a passion for dancing and choreography into a career?

-Who better to take the lead, then, than the tutors in the dance department at Edge Hill University?
-Senior lecturers – and professional dancers – Michelle Man (MM) and James Hewison (JH), alongside Edge Hill graduate-turned-lecturer Louisa Robey (LR), try to lead us through the steps to a professional dancing career without treading on too many toes.
+To give us more information on becoming a professional dancer, we’ve spoken to the tutors in the dance department at Edge Hill University?
+Senior lecturers – and professional dancers – Michelle Man (MM) and James Hewison (JH), alongside Edge Hill graduate-turned-lecturer Louisa Robey (LR).

 What does a professional dancer do?